18F/join.tts.gsa.gov/pages/positions/contact-center-optimization-specialist.md

 2. Suitable for federal employment, determined by a background investigation.
 3. You may be required to serve a trial period.
 4. Direct Deposit of salary check to financial organization required.
-5. Register with Selective Service, if you are a male born after 12/31/1959.
+5. Register with Selective Service, if you are required by [https://www.sss.gov/Registration-Info/Who-Registration](https://www.sss.gov/Registration-Info/Who-Registration)

 ## Employment Requirements
 - Serve a one year trial period, if required.